 Regarding this, let me make two observations:

-1) There are significant thematic parallels between the books of Job and Ecclesiastes, specifically regarding the brevity of life and futility of living.
+First, there are significant thematic parallels between the books of Job and Ecclesiastes, specifically regarding the brevity of life and futility of living.

-2) The books of Job and Song of Songs have a similar construction, which is not found anywhere else in the Bible.
+Second, the books of Job and Song of Songs have a similar construction, which is not found anywhere else in the Bible.
 Each is heavy in dialogue—almost exclusively so—reading like a screenplay.

 The books of Ecclesiastes and Song of Songs were both written by King Solomon.
 Because the book of Job shares a similar construction and theme, perhaps Solomon also wrote Job.